 Do you have pools for the shRNA libraries?

 The core has generated pools for the human GIPZ shRNA collection, which can be used for genome-wide pooled screens.
-Please contact us for details regarding the pools.
+Contact us for details regarding the pools.

 Are the cDNA collections in mammalian expression vectors?

 No. The human open reading frame (ORF) collection is in the Gateway compatible pDONR vector.
 They can be Gateway cloned into appropriate destination vectors for expression in mammalian cells.
 The core offers limited cloning services for these ORFs.
 Contact us for details.
 Alternatively, the sequences can be PCR amplified and cloned into other vectors.